 She dialed the now familiar number to the Phoenix answering machine, told him where she was and gave him both numbers again.
 Her luck he'd call back while she was on the plane and her phone was off.
 She was still fuming over her meeting at Fort Bragg.
 She wished she'd carried a better feeling out of that office with her but all she had was a mixture of anger and dread.
 She wasn't a neophyte, oblivious to what went on in the world.
 She'd heard and read enough about failed missions where no cleanup crew went in because it was deemed to admit the details would be politically embarrassing.
 How many men had been left behind because of politics?
 She wanted to throw up.
-Yet she sensed that Ryan and Gregorio were as frustrated as she was.
-The difference was she wasn't hampered by rules and restrictions.
+Yet she sensed the Ryan and Gregorio were as frustrated as she was.
+The difference was, she wasn't hampered by rules and restrictions.
 Unfortunately she had no idea how to go about a rescue mission.
-If only she had at least some idea where in Peru Mark was.
+If only she at least had some idea where in Peru Mark was.
 It was a big country.
 Maybe Tia had something in whatever she'd dug up.
-Tidbit!
-She startled.
-Mark.
-Watch yourself...danger...
-Danger.
-Well, that certainly wasn't news.
-I will.
-A long silence, while she strained to receive anything at all.
-Then...